100315115/double-pendulum/README.md

 # double-pendulum
-Numerical simulations of the motion of a double pendulum.
+Scripts done fot the study of the double pendulum motion.